sendwithus/jobs/lead-engineer-frontend.md

 Our current dashboard is a large single-page app built with Javascript, Coffescript, Less, and KnockoutJS.
 We deploy frequently using Grunt, S3, Cloudfront, and Heroku.
 We use Bootstrap and a CSS library for defining UI look, feel and style.

-Our application backend is primarily Python, using Django and Postgres hosted on Heroku.
+Our backend is primarily Python, Django and Postgres, hosted on Heroku.

 __Apply__